graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/README.md

 // The line below makes the GraphQL plugin be executed before Java compiles, so that all sources are generated on time compileJava.dependsOn generateServerCode

-// The line below adds the generated sources as a java source folder sourceSets.main.java.srcDirs += '/build/generated/sources/graphqlGradlePlugin'

 // Let's configure the GraphQL Gradle Plugin:
 // All available parameters are described here:
 // https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/generateServerCode-mojo.html